AIDASoft/podio/tests/schema_evolution/code_gen/README.md

 int main() {
   WRITE_AS(TestTypeCollection, {
-    // In this code block a collectin of type TestTypeCollection
+    // In this code block a collection of type TestTypeCollection
     // will be available as coll.
     // Additionally, a single element of name elem is present elem.s(42);  // Set the s-member to 42
   });
   READ_AS(TestTypeCollection, {
     // In this code block a collection of type TestTypeCollection
     // has been read from the provided file and is available as coll.
     // Additionally, the first element of this collection is present
     // as elem
-    ASSERT_EQUAL(elem.s(), 42, "Member s does not have the expected value"); });
+    ASSERT_EQUAL(elem.s(), 42, "Member s does not have the expected value");
+  });
 }
 ```